 An interior side yard is located between a principal building line and the interior side lot line.
 An interior side setback is the required minimum distance per the zoning district that a principal building shall be located from the interior side lot line.
 The interior side yard and interior side setback extend along the interior side lot line between the front and rear yard and setback, measured perpendicular to the interior side lot line.
-For rowhouse developments, the interior side yard and interior side setback are applicable to end units only.
-For semi-detached dwellings, the interior side yard and interior side yard setback do not apply to the lot line where the party wall is located.
+For rowhouse developments, the interior side yard and interior side yard setback do not apply to the lot line where the party wall is located.